Romea/romea-ros2-lidar/romea_lidar_bringup/README.md

   port: "2112" # communication port
 ```

 For each driver a python launch file with the name of the ROS2 package is provided in launch directory.
 When the meta-description is red by the main launch file called lidar_driver.launch.py the corresponding driver is automatically launched taking into account parameters define by user.
-Thanks to remapping defined inside each driver launch files, the data provided by drivers are always the same and are called:
+Thanks to remapping defined inside each driver launch files, the data provided by drivers are always publish in the same topics called:

 - scan(sensor_msgs/LaserScan)
 - cloud(sensor_msgs/PointCloud2)